-Instant and seamless app-based payments, driven by loyalty
+Instant and seamless mobile payment apps, driven by loyalty

 With the advent of mobile payments came the predictions of a totally virtual payment landscape.
-These prophecies may have been somewhat premature, but we may have finally reached a turning point.
+These prophecies may have been somewhat premature, but we may have finally reached a turning point in mobile payment trends.
 Retail businesses once shielded from the online shopping shift are changing their tune, and the fuel industry should take note as mobile payments could benefit everyone.

 Here’s how the main evolutionary drivers in payments can impact pump operations, reinforce customer relations and streamline the customer experience.